Villfuk02/Project-Nitrogen/Documentation/Notes/Attacker.md

 They walk along paths during [[Battle]] and if they get to your [[Hub]], you lose some [[Core Stability]]

-each attacker type has fixed amount of max HP, speed and often some special abilities abilites can be passive (eg. resistant fire), repeating periodically (eg. every 10s, heal some HP) or even triggered (eg. on hit, become invulnerable for 1s)
+each attacker type has fixed amount of max HP, speed and often some special abilities abilites can be passive (eg. resistant to fire), repeating periodically (eg. every 10s, heal some HP) or even triggered (eg. on hit, become invulnerable for 1s)

 two sizes
 - small (target 0.3 units above ground)